Cette page n'est pas encore disponible en français, sa traduction est en cours.

 Overview

-This page walks Technology Partners through creating a log pipeline.
-A log pipeline is required if your integration sends logs to Datadog.
+This guide walks Technology Partners through creating a log pipeline for an integration that sends logs to Datadog.
+A log pipeline is required to process, structure, and enrich logs for optimal usability.

 Best practices

-The integration must use supported Datadog logs endpoints
+• The integration must use one of Datadog’s supported log ingestion endpoints.

-Avoid sending logs that contain arrays in the JSON body whenever possible
+5. Avoid sending logs with arrays in the JSON body.

 Create log integration assets